Vice-doyenne du programme anglais et Professeure titulaire

-Professor Mathen joined the Faculty in 2011, currently serves as Vice-Dean and is Full Professor of Law.
+Professor Mathen joined the Faculty in 2011, currently serves as Vice-Dean (Academic) and is Full Professor of Law.
 She teaches Constitutional Law, Criminal Law, and Comparative Civil Liberties.
 Prior to joining the University of Ottawa, Professor Mathen was a member of the Faculty of Law, University of New Brunswick.
 From 1994-2001, she was Counsel and, later, Director of Litigation for the Women's Legal Education and Action Fund (LEAF) undertaking equality rights litigation before the Supreme Court of Canada and other courts.
 She was involved in some of the most formative Charter cases of the Lamer court including Vriend v Alberta, R v RDS, Winnipeg Child and Family Services v G, M v H, R v Darrach and R v Mills.

 Professor Mathen's primary area of expertise is Canadian constitutional law.
 She has authored works on the Charter of Rights, the division of powers, the separation of powers, constitutional litigation, comparative constitutional law and constitutional theory.
 She also has published in criminal law, legal pedagogy, and feminist legal theory.
 Her work has appeared in various journals including The Supreme Court Law Review,Osgoode Hall Law Journal, National Journal of Constitutional Law, Canadian Journal of Women and the Law, and Queen’s Law Journal.In 2010 (with Kim Brooks) she published Women, Law and Equality: A Discussion Guide (Irwin).
 In 2018, the Law Faculty recognized her work with the Award for Excellence in Legal Research.